Single access point to the Dutch EM infrastructure

 |Multimodal cryo-EM-mass spectrometry (MS), ion microscopy||Peter Peters, Ron Heeren, Raimond Ravelli, Carmen Lopez-Iglesias|

 The NEMI infrastructure will be made available to national and international users through the NEMI user program.
-Access will be arranged in line with the European Charter for Access to Research Infrastructures, ensuring that access is on the basis of scientific excellence, pay-for-use, and open for all Dutch researchers.
+Access will be arranged in line with the European Charter for Access to Research Infrastructures.

 A request for usage starts with the submittal of a user proposal, containing a request for access to a specific element of the NEMI infrastructure together with the scientific rationale, budgeted user time and required support and training.
 Requests to Regional Nodes can be submitted via the NEMI website or directly to the management of the requested node to ensure rapid throughput of frequent users.
 Applications for access to NEMI Flagship nodes will be assessed by a NEMI Access Requests Board composed of the principal PIs of the distinct Nodes supplemented with international scientists from the scientific advisory board.
 All applications will be assessed on the basis of scientific excellence and the suitability of the selected EM technique to answer the scientific questions posed.
 Decisions will be taken by this Board within 3 weeks after submission of request and microscopy beam time will be scheduled within 6 weeks after acceptance.
 Finally, in-house training will be provided for frequent users of the facility.